Frank-Mayer/Schule/GSE1/Dependency Injecction.md

 }
 ```

-## Why though?
+## What problem does it solve?

 You might have a class called `HttpHandler` that handles HTTP requests.
 It would be a good idea to use a logger to track any requests or errors in that class.
 You could just create a new instance of something like a `FileLogger` and pass the file where you want it to store the logs.

-But there is one question: **Why does the `HttpHandler` has to know where to store its log files?
+But there is one question: **Why does the `HttpHandler` have to know where to store its log files?
 A class should only have one responsibility.
 Handling log files is definitely not the responsibility of a `HttpHandler`!**

 You would rather request a `FileLogger` instance from the DI container.
-Then there is no logic inside the `HttpHandler` on how to create this logger.
+That means there is no logic inside the `HttpHandler` on how to create this logger.

 You could even go one step further and create an interface `Logger` which is implemented by the `FileLogger` class.
 If you request an instance of the `Logger` interface, the DI container will provide an instance of a class implementing this interface.
-In our case, this would be `FileLogger`.
+In our case this would be `FileLogger`.

 You could then switch to another implementation like a `ConsoleLogger` without changing any code that uses a logger.
 This works because the `HttpHandler` relies on the abstraction (interface) and not on any specific implementation.